Doug Martin (running back): College career

 As a senior in 2011, Martin remained the Broncos' catalyst of their rushing attack.
 In the season opening victory over the Georgia Bulldogs, he had 57 rushing yards and a rushing touchdown.
-In the next game at Toledo, he had 70 rushing yards to go along with five receptions for 122 receiving yards and a receiving touchdown.
+In the next game at Toledo, Martin had 70 rushing yards to go along with five receptions for 122 receiving yards and a touchdown.
 On October 1, against Nevada, he had 126 rushing yards and two rushing touchdowns.
-On October 15, against Colorado State, he had 200 rushing yards and three rushing touchdowns in the victory.
+On October 15, against Colorado State, Martin had 200 rushing yards and three rushing touchdowns in the victory.
 He followed that up with 125 rushing yards, a rushing touchdown, and a two-yard receiving touchdown in the game against Air Force.
-On November 19, against San Diego State, he had 129 rushing yards and two rushing touchdowns.
+On November 19, against San Diego State, Martin had 129 rushing yards and two rushing touchdowns.
 In the next game, against Wyoming, he had 153 rushing yards and two rushing touchdowns.
-He followed that up with 110 rushing yards and two rushing touchdowns against New Mexico.
-Martin was the MVP of the 2011 Maaco Bowl Las Vegas after returning the opening kickoff 100-yards for a touchdown and rushing for 151 yards and a touchdown.
-He finished his final collegiate season with 1,299 rushing yards, 16 rushing touchdowns, 28 receptions, 255 receiving yards, and two receiving touchdowns.
-Throughout his college career, Martin started 25-of-51 games at Boise State and was a first-team All-Mountain West Conference selection in 2011 and All-Western Athletic Conference in 2010.
+Martin followed that up with 110 rushing yards and two rushing touchdowns against New Mexico.
+He was the MVP of the 2011 Maaco Bowl Las Vegas after returning the opening kickoff 100 yards for a touchdown and rushing for 151 yards and a touchdown.
+Martin finished his final collegiate season with 1,299 rushing yards, 16 rushing touchdowns, 28 receptions, 255 receiving yards, and two receiving touchdowns.
+Throughout his college career, Martin started 25 of 51 games at Boise State and was a first-team All-Mountain West Conference selection in 2011 and All-Western Athletic Conference in 2010.
 Martin ranks third in school history with 43 rushing touchdowns and 48 total touchdowns, fifth with 3,431 rushing yards and sixth with 617 rushing attempts.
 He was nicknamed "Muscle Hamster" by his Boise State teammates due to his strength and small size.